guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 }
 {% endhighlight %}

-Instead, we use interpolation to create the selector `p.highlight` in the compiled CSS.
+Instead, we use interpolation to create the selector `p .highlight` in the compiled CSS.

 {% highlight scss %}